LangInteger/simuliris/theories/tree_borrows/README.md

 * `examples/protected/shared_insert_read.v` demonstrates that reads can be inserted on protected tags.

-This shows that the program logic has all the reasoning primitives required for verifying Example 14, so taht its verification would be straightforward, just needing combine the two reasoning principles.
+This shows that the program logic has all the reasoning primitives required for verifying Example 14, so that its verification would be straightforward, just needing combine the two reasoning principles.